 Tel.: +30 210 529 4151

-The Mineralogy and Geology Laboratory of the Agricultural University of Athens belongs to the Department of Earth and Atmospheric Sciences of the Faculty of Science in the Agricultural University of Athens and was founded in 1920, shortly after the establishment of the Agricultural University.
+The Mineralogy and Geology Laboratory belongs to the Sector of Geological Sciences of the Department of Natural Resources Development & Agricultural Engineering in the Agricultural University of Athens and was founded in 1920, shortly after the establishment of the Agricultural University.
 The Agricultural University of Athens is the third oldest University in Greece.
 For ninety years now, it covers a wide range of topics with emphasis in the sciences of the earth and the environment through basic and applied research.
 It is situated in a 25-hectare green campus that stretches on both sides of the historic Iera Odos (the Sacred Way of antiquity), close to the centre of Athens, at the heart of the ancient Olive Grove.

 The laboratory is one of the best equipped laboratories in Greece, for studying the physical and mechanical properties of earth materials as well as the hydrogeological properties.
 It has all the necessary equipment, including scientific tools, PC and software.

 The lab and its personnel draw upon a range of topics through an extensive research network that is broadly grouped in:

 - Geology: Geotectonics, neotectonics, geomorphology, sedimentology, remote sensing, geographical information systems, land use, natural disasters, pollution.

 - Mineralogy – Petrology: Mineral chemistry, petrography, geochemistry, industrial minerals and rocks.

 - Hydro-Geology: Hydrochemistry, pollution, management and exploitation of subterranean water.